 The course allows plenty of time for experimentation.
 Our aim is to provide you with the skills and techniques you need to continue to develop your practice beyond the workshop.

 What To Expect

 Guided Technical Project

-Students will learn how to measure, mark up and make a carved wax ring, pendant or pair of earrings incorporating a gemstone.
+Students will learn how to measure, mark up and make a carved wax ring with a bezel setting

 Students will learn technical terms, about the tools

 Students will learn how to effectively and safely use mechanical rotary tools in the creation of their designs and for polishing (either flex shaft or micro-motor equipment)

 Students will gain an understanding of technical terms used, the tools used and what they do and the materials required to continue working with wax

 Students learn how to set stones into the cast metal pieces.